 Your guests will grab them when the kids come inside covered in mud, when they’re wiping makeup off their faces, and so on.

-Airbnb Hosting Tip: Don’t spend a lot on items you’ll need to replace!
-That applies to maaaany items on this checklist, but especially your towels.
+Pro Tip: Don’t spend a lot on items you’ll need to replace!
+That applies to maaaany items on this Airbnb checklist, but especially your towels.

 Get these bath mats in white so you can throw them into the washer with the rest of your towels.

-These items aren’t a necessity, but they’re another thoughtful detail that your guests will appreciate.
+These items aren’t a necessity, but they’re another thoughtful detail on this Airbnb checklist that your guests will appreciate.
 Providing them might just get you closer to earning Superhost Status.

 So, consider putting the following in each bathroom.
 (What’s even better is that you can add many of these as an “amenity” on your Airbnb listing):